yuyhong23/machine-learning-challenge/README.md

 The goal of this assignment is to use my newfound knowledge and skills on machine learning to create models capable of classifying candidate exoplanets from the raw dataset.

+# Reporting

+#### Comparison between the KNN and SVM models:

+Both models yielded the same prediction accuracy rate, which is 87%.
+Nevertheless, the processes of feature selections and fine tuning are different for each model.
+To elaborate, for the KNN model, it yielded a higher accuracy rate if I select features with higher rating (> 0.08) after using the Random Forest Classifier for examination.
+On the other hand, for the SVM, it did not need the Random Forest Classifier to identify the more relevant features.
+It yielded a higher accuracy when I used all features.

+The hyperparameter tuning process was also different for both models.
+For the KNN model, the accuracy improved when I increased the knn range from 20 to 50.
+For the SVM mode, I used 'C':[1, 5, 10], 'gamma': [0.0001, 0.001, 0.01] to get the current accuracy.

+####

 # Technologies/Libraries

 - python